electron/electron/docs/tutorial/performance.md

 Before adding a Node.js module to your application, examine said module.
 How many dependencies does that module include?
-What kind of resources does module need to simply be called in a `require()` statement?
-You might find that the module with the most downloads on `npm` or the most stars on GitHub is not in fact the leanest or smallest one available.
+What kind of resources does it need to simply be called in a `require()` statement?
+You might find that the module with the most downloads on the NPM package registry or the most stars on GitHub is not in fact the leanest or smallest one available.

 ### Why?